suma-project/Suma/UPGRADE_2.0.md

 Upgrade
 -------

-Depending upon your installation method, either copy the updated Suma files into place or pull the changes from Github (preferred).
+Depending upon your installation method, either copy the updated Suma files into place or pull the changes from GitHub (preferred).

 Notes
 ------